markreid/scrumdog/roadmap.md

 ## Features

-* Move Notes to Team
+* Reimplement Notes as a text field on Team

 ## Bugs, fixes, refactor

-* Fix team edit UI
 * Get everything linted
 * Refactor from actions.js and reducers.js to using ducks
 * Implement a uniform pattern for error handling (errors reducer and flash messages?)